-Don’t feel confident making this pie crust from scratch?
+Don’t feel confident making this gluten free galette crust from scratch?
 I have definitely been there.
 This recipe can be ‘hacked’ by using a refrigerated store bought pie crust.
 In a hurry?
 Try using a can of apple pie filling instead of slicing fresh apples.
 Be sure to check out the variation suggestions a bit further down in this recipe.

 This is a three step recipe, involving making the filling, making the crust and forming the galette.
 If any of these steps are confusing, check out my instagram reel at the bottom of this post for a video of my top tips!